sentaochen/Decomposed-Adversarial-Domain-Generalization/README.md

 <img src="Model.jpg" width="50%">

-For more details of this domain generalization approach, please refer to the following KBS work:
+For more details of this domain generalization approach, please refer to the following KBS paper:

 @article{Chen2023Decomposed,
   author={Sentao Chen},